StanNedelkov/PetHotel-SoftUniFinalProject/README.md

 Hotel - check them for a specified time in and check them out.
 Pet information - add your pet's information (age, name, alergies...)
 Calendar - a calendar with occupancy count on each day.
-Galery - a galery using Google Drive.
+Galery - a galery using Cloudinary.
 Admin - account with administrator rights.